Balasaraswati

-Tanjore Balasaraswati, also known as Balasaraswati (13 May 1918 – 9 February 1984), was an Indian dancer, and her rendering of Bharatanatyam, a classical dance style originated in the South Indian state of Tamil Nadu, made this style of dancing well known in different parts of India and many parts of the world.
+Tanjore Balasaraswati, also known as Balasaraswati (13 May 1918 – 9 February 1984), was an Indian dancer, and her rendering of Bharatanatyam, a classical dance style that originated in the South Indian state of Tamil Nadu, made this style of dancing well known in different parts of India and around the world.
+Belonging to the devadasi lineage, she preserved the traditional form of Bharatanatyam that embraced shringara (erotic depictions of divine love), viewing it as beautiful and spiritual rather than immoral, unlike dancers such as Rukmini Devi Arundale, who sought to reform the dance by removing its erotic elements.

 She was awarded the Padma Bhushan in 1957 and the Padma Vibhushan in 1977, the third and the second highest civilian honours given by the Government of India.
 In 1973, she was awarded the Sangeetha Kalanidhi by the Madras Music Academy.
-In 1981 she was awarded the Sangeetha Kalasikhamani award of The Indian Fine Arts Society, Chennai.
+In 1981 she was awarded the Sangeetha Kalasikhamani award by The Indian Fine Arts Society, Chennai.

 Early life and background

-Balasaraswati was a seventh generation representative of a traditional matrilineal family of temple musicians and dancers (devadasis, who traditionally enjoyed high social status, who have been described as the greatest single repository of the traditional performing arts of music and dance of the southern region of India.
+Balasaraswati was a seventh-generation representative of a traditional matrilineal family of temple musicians and dancers (devadasis), who traditionally enjoyed high social status, who have been described as the greatest single repository of the traditional performing arts of music and dance of the southern region of India.
 Her ancestor, Papammal, was a musician and dancer patronized in the mid-eighteenth century by the court of Thanjavur.
 Her grandmother, Veenai Dhanammal (1867–1938), is considered by many to be the most influential musician of the early twentieth century.
 Her mother, Jayammal (1890–1967) was a singer who encouraged the training of Balasaraswati and was her accompanist.

-Balasaraswati created a revolution in traditional music and dance for bharata natyam, a combination of the performance arts of music and dance.
+Balasaraswati created a revolution in traditional music and dance for Bharatanatyam, a combination of the performance arts of music and dance.
 She learned music within the family from her infancy, and her rigorous training in dance was begun when she was four under the distinguished dance teacher K. Kandappan Pillai, a member of the famed Thanjavur Nattuvanar family.
 Her younger brothers were the musicians T. Ranganathan and T. Viswanathan who would both become prominent performers and teachers in India and the United States.
 Her daughter, Lakshmi Knight (1943–2001), became a distinguished performer of her mother's style.
 Her grandson Aniruddha Knight continues to perform the family style today, and is artistic director of Bala Music and Dance Association in the United States and the Balasaraswati School of Dance in India.
-Her son-in-law Douglas M. Knight, Jr. has written her biography with the support of a Guggenheim Fellowship (2003).
+Her son-in-law Douglas M. Knight Jr. has written her biography with the support of a Guggenheim Fellowship (2003).
 Famous Indian film maker Satyajit Ray made a documentary on her works.